 5. A circularly linked list is used to represent a Queue.
 A single variable p is used to access the Queue.
 To which node should p point such that both the operations enQueue and deQueue can be performed in constant time?
 (GATE 2004)

 c) not possible with a single pointer

->

-> Answer is not “(b) front node”, as we can not get rear from front in O(1), but if p is rear we can implement both enQueue and deQueue in O(1) because from rear we can get front in O(1).
+The answer is not “(b) front node”, as we can not get rear from the front in O(1), but if p is rear we can implement both enQueue and deQueue in O(1) because from rear we can get front in O(1).
 Below are sample functions.
-Note that these functions are just sample are not working.
+Note that these functions are just sample and are not working.
 Code to handle base cases is missing.

->

-> - Data Structures and Algorithms | Set 29
+- Data Structures and Algorithms | Set 29

 - Data Structures and Algorithms | Set 28